deathworlders/online/content/books/deathworlders/chapter-96-tile-flip.md

 Tempting, therefore, to add every weapon they had. *If* the goal was slavish maintenance of the status quo.

-*“‘Taken,’*” he said aloud.
+*“‘Taken,’”* he said aloud.
 “Yes.
 The idea has taken my mind, just like an invasion force.
 And I cannot shake it.
 They have done *so much,* Dusk.
 Created so much that is unprecedented, and shown us that what *we* have created was insufficient to its task.
 If we do not convince them to join with us, then we shall lose all of that, when instead it could be turned toward greater ends.”

 He turned away from the window that let him look down on the stirring output of their army, and looked her square in her central eye.
 After a pulse or two, she blinked and looked away.